waitandhope123/speculative-consciousness-substrate-model/05_ai/usage.md

 # AI Usage Disclosure
-## Role of AI Assistance in This Repository
+## Specific Roles and Boundaries of AI Assistance

-This document describes the **limited and non-authoritative role** of AI assistance in the development of the **Speculative Consciousness Substrate Model (SCSM)** repository.
+This document describes the **specific, limited roles** of AI systems used in the development of the **Speculative Consciousness Substrate Model (SCSM)**.

-Its purpose is transparency, not delegation of responsibility.
+It distinguishes between **human authorship**, **AI-assisted structuring**, and editorial support, and assigns responsibility explicitly.

 ---

-## Nature of AI Involvement

-AI tools were used in this project **as assistive instruments**, comparable to advanced text editors or structuring aids.

-Their role included:
-- reorganizing and refactoring human-provided text,
+## Human Authorship (Primary)

+The human author is solely responsible for:
+- originating the core ideas, assumptions, and intuitions,
-- improving clarity, consistency, and formatting,
+- determining all ontological commitments and constraints,
-- assisting with structural organization of documents,
-- helping translate informal ideas into disciplined written form.
+- accepting, rejecting, or modifying any suggested text,

-AI systems did **not** originate the core ideas, assumptions, axioms, or claims of the model.
+- and curating the final structure and content of the model.

+All claims, interpretations, and speculative commitments are human-authored.

 ---

-## Scope of Assistance
+## ChatGPT (Structural and Editorial Assistance)

-AI assistance was limited to:
+ChatGPT was used as an **interactive assistant** to:
-- drafting language under explicit human direction,
-- suggesting organizational structures,
+- help restructure informal ideas into coherent written form,
+- suggest organization and document layout,
+- assist in refining language for clarity and consistency,
-- identifying internal inconsistencies when prompted.
+- identify internal tensions or ambiguities when explicitly asked.

-AI systems were **not** used to:
-- generate claims autonomously,
-- determine ontological commitments,
-- evaluate truth or correctness,
+ChatGPT did **not**:
+- originate the core theory,
-- introduce empirical assertions,
+- introduce axioms or commitments independently,
+- decide what is true, plausible, or correct,
-- or adjudicate philosophical positions.
+- or operate without continuous human direction.

-All conceptual decisions remain human-authored.
+Its role was collaborative and reactive, not autonomous.

 ---

-## Responsibility and Authorship
+## Claude (Secondary Review and Refinement)

-All responsibility for:
-- the content,
-- the assumptions,
-- the interpretations,
+Claude was used as a **secondary AI perspective** to:
+- review structure and phrasing,
+- suggest refinements for clarity or internal consistency,
+- flag areas where assumptions could be tightened or made explicit,
+- and propose limited wording changes under human oversight.

+Claude did **not**:
-- and any errors or omissions
+- originate concepts or theory direction,

-rests entirely with the human author(s).

-AI tools hold **no epistemic authority** within this repository.
+- adjudicate between competing interpretations,
+- or exercise independent judgment over the model’s content.

+All Claude-generated suggestions were subject to human acceptance or rejection.

 ---

-## Limitations

-AI-generated text may contain:
-- subtle errors,
-- unclear phrasing,
+## No Delegation of Authority

+Neither AI system:
+- holds epistemic authority,
+- participates in authorship,
-- or unintended implications.
+- or bears responsibility for the content.

-All content has been curated and reviewed by a human, but readers are encouraged to apply the same critical scrutiny as they would to any speculative theoretical work.
+AI tools functioned as **assistive instruments**, comparable to advanced editorial or organizational aids.

 ---

+## Responsibility Statement

+Any errors, omissions, or inconsistencies in this repository are the responsibility of the human author alone.

+---

 ## Summary

-AI tools were used as **assistants**, not authors.
+This project is **human-authored, AI-assisted, and human-governed**.

-They supported expression and organization, while **all substantive responsibility remains human**.
+AI tools supported expression and structure under explicit constraint, while all substantive responsibility remains human.